 Line a large loaf tin with a double layer of Clingfilm.
 This will make turning out the frozen semifreddo easier.

-2. Add the orange zest and half of the orange juice and ahini to the egg and sugar and mix well.
+2. Add the orange zest, half of the orange juice and tahini to the egg and sugar and mix well.

 3. Beat the double cream until stiff, fold in the Greek yogurt and then stir both into the egg, sugar and tahini mixture.
-Mix in the remaining orange juice.
-The mixture will be quite runny.
+Mix in the remaining orange juice and crushed pistachios.
+The mixture will be quite runny but don't worry about that..

-4. Finally fold the crushed pistachio nuts into the mixture and pour it into the loaf tin lined with Clingfilm.
-Give the loaf tin a little bang on a solid work surface and place the semifreddo in the freezer for at least four hours.
+4. Pour the mixture into the loaf tin lined with Clingfilm.
+Give the loaf tin a little bang on a solid work surface to rid it of air bubbles and place the semifreddo in the freezer for at least four hours.

 5. Remove the semifreddo from the freezer half an hour before you want to serve it.
 Place it in the fridge to defrost slightly.